 - A. Monthly Reporting: Grantee shall report on grant activities on a monthly basis in a form/format prescribed by DBH.
 Grantees must provide a monthly narrative report that includes the following: - 1) Implementation progress to date; - 2) Discussion of any challenges to service delivery, including plans for addressing them; - 3) Any change in personnel supported by the grant in this service program; - 4) A thorough description of any waitlist for the service program, including the number of clients on the waitlist, the average length of time for clients on the waitlist and the longest period for any client currently on the waitlist; - 5) A discussion of the reasons for any significant under- or over-expenditure of funds budgetted relative to expected expenditure to date for any line item in the budget, along with a plan to address the under- or over-expenditure; - 6) Progress towards implementation of any corrective action plan that is open; - 7) A summary of quality assurance measures conducted on the delivery of services; - 8) Current contact information for each staff person supported by this agreement, including name, title, mailing address, email address and telephone number; and - 9) Request for technical assistance, if any.

-Grantees will be required to collect, track, and report information monthly on services provided and individuals served, including, but not limited to the following data points:
+Data Reporting: Grantees will be required to collect, track, and report information monthly on services provided and individuals served.
+Applicants should expect to report the following data points, and other outcomes as applicable to workplans: